vncntprvst/dataset-manager/README-behavior.md

       Excel file has experimenters, institution headers however command line arguments will take priority If output folder is not defined, script will create folder in current working directory

+## Steps for running (Matlab version):

+    1. Copy Behavior_nwb.m to location on your computer
+    2. Modify Behavior_nwb.m [% APP CONSTANTS (DEFAULT) SECTION] for your actual storage locations output_path = Location where NWB files will be written

 ## Steps for validating NWB files (manual):